Tw1ddle/samcodes-admob/README.md

 Unofficial AdMob banner and interstitial ads for iOS and Android Haxe/OpenFL targets.

-WORK IN PROGRESS

 ### Features ###

 Supports:
 * Caching and showing interstitial ads.
+* Showing and hiding banner ads.
-* Multiple ad units.
+* Multiple ads and ad units.
 * Customizable listener for reacting to SDK events.
-* Showing and hiding banner ads.

 Doesn't support:
-* Customizable banner ad locations or sizes (coming soon).
+* Customizable banner ad locations or sizes.
-* Displaying more than one banner at any time.
+* Displaying more than one banner at a time.
+* IAP functionality.
+* DoubleClick ads or mediation.

 ### Install ###